Flank/flank-dashboard/docs/19_security_audit_document.md

 |--------|-------------------------|
 | `name` | A name of this project. |

-Here is a table of security rules applied to the `projects` collection.
+Here is a table of security rules applied to the `projects` collection:

 | Operation          | [Security Rules](#security-rules-description) |
 |--------------------|----------------------------------------|